How to Control Insect Diseases on Your Homestead Without Poisons

 Learn how to use natural ways to control insects and prevent insect diseases in your livestock without using harmful chemicals.

 This is part 2 of a series of posts on Controlling Insects to reduce disease on your homestead.

-I learned from the very well written book, that when engaged in biological warfare or terrorism, bacteria does not fare well away from a host vector.
-But add a louse, a flea, a mosquito, or a fly and epidemics can be ignited, with deadly disease spreading throughout the countryside.
-More people are killed by disease, spread by insects, during war, than are killed in action and this is true throughout history.
+I learned from the very well-written book, that when engaged in biological warfare or terrorism, bacteria do not fare well away from a host vector.
+But add a louse, a flea, a mosquito, or a fly and epidemics can be ignited, with the deadly disease spreading throughout the countryside.
+More people are killed by disease, spread by insects, during the war, than are killed in action and this is true throughout history.
 Today, however, governments have gained the ability to multiply the use of insects for war and terrorism, at an unprecedented rate.

-DDT was initially developed to control lice on POW and civilians during WWII, in order to prevent disease in crowded conditions.
-DDT is not available today, because of its toxicological effects to the environment.
+DDT was initially developed to control lice on POW and civilians during WWII, to prevent disease in crowded conditions.
+DDT is not available today, because of its toxicological effects on the environment.
 Other insecticides work temporarily until the insect develops immunity.
-This is happening more frequently with the sheer amount of pesticides being poured on crop land around the world.
+This is happening more frequently with the sheer amount of pesticides being poured on cropland around the world.
 Your best defence is herbal preparations that you can make at home, combined with traps to remove excess insects from your barn loafing areas, patios and home.

 Human Pestilence carried by insects: